ogcio/life-events/packages/logging-wrapper/README.md

 That's it!
 Just log as you usually do!

+## Docker

+Remember to copy the package to the container in your Dockerfile!

 ## Default records

 We will have 3 mandatory log entries that will be written for each request the service manages.